 Let’s face it, if a filling on the biting surface causes us to use our teeth differently, then we are going to be firing the nerves to the affected teeth differently.
 Nerve conduction runs closely parallel to bio-energetic flow in the body.
 In fact, nerve tissue is the closest connection western medical theory has to the Chinese medical model of energy flow.
-So, if the nerve is impacted by the different chewing surface, the energy flow to that associated tooth may very well be influenced which could imbalance organ systems in our body.
-Therefore, it serves us well to make certain that any fillings placed in our mouths or the mouths of our loved ones have the least disturbance to our common bite and chewing patterns as possible.
+So, if the nerve is impacted by the different chewing surface, the energy flow to that associated tooth may very well be influenced, leaving our organ systems unbalanced.
+Therefore, it serves us well to make certain that any fillings placed in our mouths, or the mouths of our loved ones, have the least disturbance to our common bite and chewing patterns as possible.

 There are parts that both the dental professional and each of us as patients can play to help move this awareness of the impact that ‘simple’ fillings can play in the health of the whole body.
 Below you will find a few things that anyone in the dental profession can do to help bring this whole body aspect to dentistry into the culture at large.

 More importantly, each of us can empower ourselves with knowledge and patiently share this information with our dental professional.
 After all, we are the patients, right?
 We have to be patient when sharing these important points of discussion with those we hire to help us navigate to greater oral health.